cmudig/cmudig.github.io/_courses/2022-spring-interactive-ds.md

 ## Projects

-The course is project oriented.
+The course is project-oriented.
 It includes a large final group-defined project along with 2 homework assignments designed to provide the stepping stones needed to complete the final project.
-Tentative due dates for these projects can be found at the bottom of this syllabus under the 'Course Summary' heading.
+Tentative due dates for these projects can be found in the schedule above.
 Your work will be evaluated relative to your background and level of effort.
-This is a graduate class, and the assumption is that you are a mature and motivated student, and that you will define your work so that you learn and grow, given your background.
-Students who are taking this course as a part of a technical requirement (such as the computer science course requirement in the HCI PhD) will need to do more advanced or ambitious projects, and should consult with the instructor to make sure they are meeting this bar.
+This is a graduate-level class, and the assumption is that you are a mature and motivated student, and that you will define your work so that you learn and grow, given your background.

 All homework assignments are to be done as individual work.
 It is expected that students may assist each other with conceptual issues, but not provide code.
 If you use example code, you must explicitly acknowledge this in your assignment submission.
-If you are unsure about these boundaries, ask.
+If you are unsure about these boundaries, please ask the instructors.

 ### Work Required